Scope of Service

 - Psychological evaluation for academic accommodations or disciplinary matters

 - Forensic evaluations

 - Services to fulfill students’ court-mandate assessment or treatment requirements

 - Prescriptions for controlled substances (unless supported by appropriate documentation and psychiatrist approval)

 The nature and complexity of a student’s presenting concerns and the overall context are considered in making appropriate treatment recommendations.
 In situations where a student’s needs require a referral to community resources, the Wellness Center will frequently provide bridging services to help the student in managing their presenting concerns and provide support until the student is able to connect with the appropriate community resource.
 The Center is also able to coordinate care with the Student Outreach and Support (SOS) team, in order to provide maximum support with minimum disruption to academic progress.

-The Shrink Space is a referral website University of South Florida St. Petersburg campus has partnered with to help students connect with off-campus mental health care providers.
+Welltrack Connect is a referral website University of South Florida St. Petersburg campus has partnered with to help students connect with off-campus mental health care providers.
 Sometimes off-campus care is recommended by the Wellness Center and sometimes it is a choice that students want to have as an option.
-Visit The Shrink Space to search for providers who meet your particular needs.
+Visit Welltrack Connect to search for providers who meet your particular needs.
 If you have any questions about how to seek out community services, please contact us.